Published 20th September 2019

 If you are running a uni group, it’s also a good idea to talk to some organisers of other clubs at your university.
 They might be able to give you a sense of how to navigate policies, publicise events, and tailor general club-running advice to your university in particular.

-Register with Your University and Utilise Available Resources
+Register with Your University and Utilise Available Resources (Uni Groups)

 Each university has different requirements around groups.
 Read our guide to registering as an official group and how to use the university’s resources.